-1) Does the amp still function, (fans still running)?
-If so, this means that one or more channels of the amplifier are applying live countermeasures to compensate for an overheated, overpowered, or rail fault condition, and the amp will continue to operate in a reduced capacity until the fault condition is no longer present.
-Countermeasures include automatic attenuation of overheated or overpowered channels, and power supply treatments for rail fault irregularities.

-2) Has the amp shut down (fans stopped) with Protect, Sleep, and Power Switch LEDs all on?
-If so, this indicates a critical situation where a failsafe fault condition has been tripped, latching the amplifier into its shut-down state until power is cycled.
-These conditions may be due to internal component failure, so before cycling the amplifier power, first disconnect all speaker loads.
-The three failsafe fault conditions are indicated as follows:

-A) High Rail Fault - If Protect, Sleep, and Power LED are on and one or more channel's Clip/ Mute LED is on, there is a power supply overvoltage condition on the indicated channel(s).

-B) DC Output Fault - If Protect, Sleep, and Power LED are on and one or more channel's Clip/ Mute LED and Signal LED is on, there is a DC Output Fault on the indicated channel(s).

-C) High Temperature Fault - If Protect, Sleep, and Power LED are on and one or more channel's Clip/Mute LED and Temp LED is on, there is a high temperature fault on the indicated channels that could not be compensated for using countermeasures.
+- 1) Does the amp still function, (fan still running)?
+If so, this means that one or more channels of the amplifier are applying live countermeasures to compensate for overheating, power limiting, or a power supply voltage fault condition, and the amp will continue to operate in a reduced capacity until the fault condition is no longer present.
+Countermeasures include automatic attenuation of overheated or excessive output power, and treatments for DC power supply voltage irregularities. - 2) Has the amp shut down (fan stopped) with protect, sleep, and power switch LEDs all on?
+If so, this indicates a critical situation where a fail-safe fault response has been triggered, latching the amplifier into its shut-down state until the AC power is cycled.
+These conditions may be due to internal component failure, so before cycling power, disconnect all speaker loads.
+The three critical fault conditions are: - A) Power Supply Fault If protect, sleep, and power LED are on, and one or more channel's clip/mute LED is also on, there is a power supply voltage fault condition on the muted channel(s). - B) Output DC Fault If protect, sleep, and power LED are on, and one or more channel's clip/mute LED and signal LED are also on, there is a DC output fault on the indicated channel(s). - C) High Temperature Fault If protect, sleep, and power LED are on, and one or more channel's clip/mute LED and temp LED are also on, there is a high temperature fault on the indicated channels that could not be compensated for using countermeasures.

-In all cases, if the Protect, Sleep, and Power Switch LED remain on after cycling power, the amp requires servicing.
+In all cases, if the protect, sleep, and power switch LED remain on after cycling power, the critical fault condition still remains and the amplifier requires servicing.